reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 - `{type: "counter/decrement"}`
 - `{type: "counter/incrementByAmount"}`

-We know that actions are plain objects with a `type` field, that the `type` field is always a string, and that we typically have "action creator" functions that create and return the action objects.
+We know that actions are plain objects with a `type` field, the `type` field is always a string, and we typically have "action creator" functions that create and return the action objects.
 So where are those action objects, type strings, and action creators defined?

 We _could_ write those all by hand, every time.
 But, that would be tedious.
 Besides, what's _really_ important in Redux is the reducer functions, and the logic they have for calculating new state.